CodeJourneymen/scoutpiemaster/doortodoor.md

     - This is how we track their sales.
     - **DONT LOSE THE SHEET**.
 - After each session you can text me a photo of the sheet and your current orders.
-- Come to my house to pick up the order (the weekend of 3rd Nov).
+- Come to my house to pick up the order (the weekend of 8th Nov 2024).
 Payment is due to me at the moment you pick up your Moon Pies.
 - Checks are acceptable made out to **"Pack 3116"**
 - You can accept Venmo to your personal account (as a way of taking credit cards) then settle up via
     - Cash